 Visual Politics Blog

 I use this blog to provide short and accessible reflections on my main research passion: understanding the role of images and emotions in politics.
 I define this domain in a broad sense: as creative attempts to examine how visual and sensory factors shape how we perceive and act out the political world.
-Occasionally there will be blogs that transcend this theme.
+Occasionally there will be blogs that transcend this theme as well as guest blogs by colleagues.

 Art-Based Methods for Gender Justice